Harford, Tasmania

 Harford is a locality and small rural community in the local government area of Latrobe, in the North West region of Tasmania.
 It is located about 25 km east of the town of Devonport.
-The shores of Port Sorell (the bay, not the town) form part of the northern boundary, while Branchs Creek is also a part.
+The shores of Port Sorell (the bay, not the town) form part of the northern boundary, while Branch Creek is also a part.
 The Rubicon River forms part of the western boundary.
 The 2016 census determined a population of 74 for the state suburb of Harford.

 History

 The locality was previously called “Heidelberg”.
 It was renamed “Harford” for the Parish in which it was located.
 The name may have been derived from Harford in England.

 Road infrastructure

 The C704 (Oppenheims Road), C706 (East Sassafras Road), and C713 (Chapel Road) routes all run from the Bass Highway to the locality, where they provide access via the B71 route (Frankford Road) to many localities in northern Tasmania.